 - Regroup and review.
 Back at home, go through your checklist and score the area.
 Talk about what you observed with your fellow auditors.
 Did you get the same impressions of walking conditions?
 Did ability, age, or gender affect your perception of safety and ease of movement?

 - Take action.
 Present your findings at your next neighborhood meeting.
-Request improvements from your city’s Public Works or Transportation department.
+Request improvements from your city's Public Works or Transportation department.
+Organize a neighborhood trash pick up day.
 Volunteer to help neighbors with overgrown bushes with yard work.
 Borrow our equipment and implement a traffic calming demonstration.
-Report cars parked across ADA ramps or in bike lanes to the police department’s parking enforcement, and broken sidewalks and illegal dumping to your city’s 311 hotline.
-Use the OurStreets data collection app to track temporary street hazards to help with long-term planning projects.
+Ask your neighbors not to block curb cuts, sidewalks, or bike lanes.
+Report broken sidewalks and illegal dumping to your city's 311 hotline.
+The City of KCMO takes 311 reports by phone, on Twitter, through the myKCMO app.
+The Unified Government of WYCO/KCK takes 311 reports by phone or on the myWYCO app.
+Safe Routes Partnership has more ideas for "right now" walkability and longer-term projects.